willpaceley/gawds-battle-bot/README.md

 ### Attacking

 When it is your turn to attack, the bot will display an embed with relevant information about your opponent's Gawd.
-You will also see additional information about which powers are available for you to attack with, including the passive boosts associated with each attack.
+You will also see additional information about which powers are available for you to attack with, including the Augment associated with each attack.

 To attack, click on the button beneath the embed that corresponds with the Power you wish to choose.